eea/Products.MailArchive/trunk/MailArchive/README.txt

     (maybe as root) with the same python-binary you use for running your Zope-Server.
     If you run Zope with Python 2.2.3 or higher, the email-package is already included.

+How to test it

+    Run test_email.py from MailArchive directory: python tests/test_email.py